 - You are allowed a maximum of 200 characters for your book title and subtitle, so use a character count tool to make sure yours are within the limit.

 - Your book title doesn’t exist in isolation.
-You need to think about its visual impact on your book cover.
+Think about its visual impact on your book cover.

 - You need to respect the Amazon rules on metadata.
 You can’t make claims such as ‘bestselling’ in your title, and you can’t violate copyright or trademark rules.

 - If you need title suggestions, try this nonfiction book title generator for ideas.

 Make sure to choose a title that clearly conveys why someone should stop and take a closer look at your book rather than another author’s.